zzhnsyg/CPIL-VAE/README.md

 Make sure to place the downloaded weights in the appropriate directory as specified in the configuration or loading script.
 ![model](png/model.png)

+Hyperparameter.pdf is the parameter of the baseline model

 ## Requirements
 - Linux and Windows are supported.
 - 64-bit Python 3.8 and PyTorch 1.10.1.